-In fact, most natural bases of these spaces do have vectors with exponential size support (think Young bases, Schur functions, Schubert polynomial, etc.) Fortunately, the components of the whole vector can often be computed from name of the vector (think of semistandard Young tableaux from the Young diagrams for Schur functions, or RCgraphs from permutations).
+In fact, most natural bases of these spaces do have vectors with exponential size support (think Young bases, Schur functions, Schubert polynomial, etc.) Fortunately, the components of the whole vector can often be computed from name of the vector (think of semistandard Young tableaux from Young diagrams for Schur functions, or RC-graphs from permutations).
 The coefficients are not necessarily positive (e.g. tabloids in the Young basis of S_n irreps can have alternating signs), which is why given a choice it is best to use positive bases, e.g. work with Schur functions rather than Young bases.

 Now, when applying operations to our symmetric spaces, one needs to be able to extract the standard symmetric bases out of these new large spaces.
 Since one cannot work with exponential size vectors, the symmetry must be traded for a concise presentation of the lex-smallest vector (in principle, any orbit representative of the underlying group of symmetries).
-For example, this easily leads to standard Young tableaux as lex-smallest vectors among tabloids of a given shape, see e.g. [Sag01, §1.6].
-We refer to [KR84] for more on this philosophy from the Invariant Theory point of view.
+For example, this easily leads to standard

-67Another way to double the number of combinatorial interpretations is to use the conjugation symmetry $c{\mu\nu}^{\lambda} = c{\mu'\nu'}^{\lambda'}$.
+66Another way to double the number of combinatorial interpretations is to use the conjugation symmetry $c{\mu\nu}^{\lambda} = c{\mu'\nu'}^{\lambda'}$.
 This symmetry is easy to prove algebraically.
 It was proved bijectively in [HS92], and the authors attributed to Dennis White a connection to the jeu-de-taquin.
 It makes sense only for the unary encoding.